 - Domain Name Hosting up to 3 domain names

 - Control Panel secure web access to monitor network health and manage Domain Names and email accounts.
 Includes service alerts, usage reports and traffic analysis

 FAQs All You Need to Know About Fibre Internet

 Fibre is preferred by companies requiring guaranteed speeds, guaranteed uptime, the best technical solution and highest level of support.
-We provide you a 10, 100 or 1000 Mbps Full Duplex ethernet port and you choose from speeds ranging from 1 Mbps to 1000 Mbps.
+We provide you a Full Duplex ethernet port and you choose from speeds ranging from 1 Mbps to 10,000 Mbps.
 Premium Services are symmetrical, simultaneously uploading at the same speed they download.
-Fibre upload speeds make it the best solution for off-site backups or companies hosting servers for remote users.
+Fibre upload speeds make it the best service for Cloud services such as Hosted SaaS, off-site backups or companies hosting servers for remote users.